Rangers erupt late to avoid sweep in San Francisco

 Evan Longoria and Chadwick Tromp homered for the Giants, who had a two-game winning streak snapped.
 After blowing a 5-1 lead, the Rangers regrouped against the San Francisco bullpen after right-hander Andrew Triggs (0-1), who was added to the 30-man active roster earlier in the day, walked the first three Texas hitters in the seventh.

-Willie Calhoun greeted Tyler Anderson with a go-ahead sacrifice fly, after which Gallo bombed a 422-foot shot over the barrier in right-center field for a three-run homer that increased the lead to 9-5.
+Willie Calhoun greeted Tyler Anderson with a go-ahead sacrifice fly, after which Gallo bombed a 422-foot shot to right-center field for a three-run homer that increased the lead to 9-5.
 Gallo finished with three hits, including a double, and scored twice on a day when he was facing Giants starter Jeff Samardzija for the first time since hitting his first career homer off the veteran in June of 2015.

 Gallo's homer was his third of the season.
 Choo's home run, a two-run shot off Samardzija in the fifth, was his second.
 Jonathan Hernandez (2-0), who pitched scoreless seventh and eighth innings with four strikeouts, was credited with the win.